 I love my job and have found the transition of returning to work full time easier than most.
 I’ve taken each day in my stride and found a balance that works for me and for my family.
-I have found a wonderful childminder and I am lucky that I have a supportive line manager.
+I have found a wonderful childminder and I am lucky that I have a good manager who is really suportive.
 The people who I work with are fabulous and we have had a great five months together working hard to become the number one branch in our area.

 But, just when you think you have this working mum thing nailed, something comes along and bites you in the bottom.

 Last weekend, Dexter had a temperature and it meant he and my husband stayed home while I traipsed to Manchester for a blogging conference.
 To say I was happy about it is a slight understatement.
 A bed all to myself and no chance of being woken in the night by a toddler who needs me?
 I was living the actual dream!
 It was the first night I’d spent alone in a bed for a good few years.
 Of course, I felt guilty that I’d left my poor hot baby behind, but he had his daddy to take care of him and I knew my husband would ring me if I was needed in any way.